manon-reusens/manon-reusens.github.io/_pages/about.md

 I am part of the Research Centre for Information Systems Engineering (LIRIS) at the Faculty of Business and Economics at the KU Leuven.
 Throughout my PhD I have focused on many different applications of Natural Language Processing.
 Currently, I am mostly focused on NLP ethics, and Computational Social Science.

-🎵 I am also very passionate about music.  𝄢 I have been playing the cello for more than 20 years, 🎤 love to sing  in different bands, 🎹 and also play the piano .
+🎵 I am also very passionate about music.  𝄢 I have been playing the cello for 20 years, 🎤 love to sing  in different bands, 🎹 and also play the piano .

 🔎 Research interests